Environment variables overview

-This field is part of the environment variable definition entity and is not required.
+Default Value.
+This column is part of the environment variable definition table and is not required.
 Set a default value for the production environments or when the values don't need to be changed for different environments.

-Also known as the current value or the override value, this field is optional and is a part of the environment variable value entity.
+Current Value.
+Also known as the override value.
+This column is optional and is a part of the environment variable value table.
 Set the value when you'd like to override the default value in your current environment.
 Remove the value from your solution if you don't want to use it in the next environment.
 The values are also separated into a separate JSON file within the solution.zip file that is exported.